-Like any surgical procedure, urinary incontinence surgery comes with risks.
-Although uncommon, potential complications may include:
+Like any surgery, urinary incontinence surgery comes with risks.
+Although uncommon, potential complications include:

-- Temporary difficulty urinating and incomplete bladder emptying (urinary retention)
+- Temporary difficulty emptying your bladder (urinary retention)

 - Urinary tract infection